weishaoxia/head-body-ratio/README.md

-# Image Processing and Segmentation Pipeline
+# Image Processing and Segmentation Pipeline for head-body-ratio(HBR)

 This repository contains a collection of Python scripts for image processing and segmentation, focused on tasks such as background extraction, contrast enhancement, body and pose analysis, and image segmentation.
 The project also includes a pipeline script to execute the entire process.